isomerpages/mlaw-marketingshopfront/_about-singapore/2-legal-system.md

-### <a name="developments-during-the-post-war-years-leading-to-independence"></a> Developments during the Post-War Years Leading to Independence
+  - title: Developments during the Post-War Years Leading to Independence

-Following the surrender of the Japanese on 12 September 1945, Singapore was temporarily administered by the British Military Administration.
+    content: <br>Following the surrender of the Japanese on 12 September 1945, Singapore was temporarily administered by the British Military Administration.
 The British Military Administration proclaimed that all Japanese Proclamations and Decrees ceased to have effect, and that "all laws and customs existing immediately prior to the Japanese occupation will be respected".